rifqi409/ZENO-MB-REAL/README.md

+⚠️ DISCLAIMER: This project is for ethical hacking & cybersecurity education.
+Do not use it for unauthorized access or attacks.
+Every action you take is your responsibility.
 # ZENO-MB: Master Control Hub (by FM)

 Welcome to **ZENO-MB**, an advanced multi-function C2 (Command & Control) botnet control hub built for educational purposes.
 Created by **FM (Front Man)**, this tool is designed to provide a powerful yet simple interface to manage your botnet operations inside a Termux/Linux environment.